Joyce Bamford-Addo: Early life and education

-Born in 1937 to an English father and a Ghanaian mother from Aburi, Joyce Bamford-Addo attended St. Mary's Boarding School and Our Lady of Apostles (OLA) Boarding School, along with her sister Cynthia, in Cape Coast for her basic education.
-She subsequently attended Holy Child School, also in Cape Coast for her secondary education.
+Born in 1937 in Accra to an English father and a Ghanaian mother from Aburi, Joyce Bamford-Addo attended the Government Girls' School, Accra and St. Mary's Boarding School and Our Lady of Apostles (OLA) Boarding School, along with her sister Cynthia, in Cape Coast for her basic education.
+She subsequently attended Holy Child School, also in Cape Coast, for her secondary education.
 She proceeded to the United Kingdom for legal training.
 She joined the Inner Temple to train under the apprenticeship system known as Inns of court and was called to the English Bar in 1961.

 Judicial service

 Bamford-Addo returned to Ghana after working in the United Kingdom for a year.
 She was called to the Ghana Bar in 1962.
 She started working as an Assistant State Attorney in 1963 and promoted to State Attorney, then subsequently promoted to become a Senior State Attorney before becoming a Principal State Attorney.
-She rose to become Chief State Attorney in 1973.
+She became Chief State Attorney in 1973.
 She was appointed Director of Public Prosecutions in 1976, a position she held for 10 years.

 Justice of the Supreme Court of Ghana

-She was also appointed by Jerry Rawlings as a Supreme Court Judge in 1991, becoming the first female Justice of the Supreme Court of Ghana.
+She was appointed by Jerry Rawlings as a Supreme Court Judge in 1991, becoming the first female Justice of the Supreme Court of Ghana.
 After working in the public service for several years, she retired voluntarily from the Supreme Court in October 2004.
-It was allegedly reported that she retired because when she was bypassed for her junior, Justice George Kingsley Acquah, in the appointment of Chief Justice.
+It was allegedly reported that she retired over being bypassed by her junior, Justice George Kingsley Acquah, in the appointment of Chief Justice.